osamaalmughanni/Kumiko/Kumiko/docs.md

         └── 📄 script.dyn
 ```

-### 3.2 Add Playlists
+### 3.2 Playlists

-You can also include multiple scripts within a folder if you want to run them sequentially:
+You can also include multiple scripts within a folder if you want to run them sequentially as a Playlist:

 ```
 - 📁 Kumiko